 Early Closure/Evenings and Weekends

 When the Law Center announces an early closure, or a closure on a Saturday or Sunday, all affected classes will either implement one of the remote teaching options or be rescheduled.
 Special events or programs will be canceled or rescheduled.
-In such cases, an announcement, including the status of the library, will be posted to the Georgetown Law main website and recorded on the main switchboard number at 202-662-9000 and the class cancellation line at 202-662-9446.
-An announcement will also be sent by email and text message via Georgetown’s Emergency Notification System (HOYAlert), and by email via the Law Center’s email system.
-All efforts will be made to post the announcement regarding canceling Saturday and/or Sunday classes and events by 6:00 a.m. on the day of the closing.
+In such cases, an announcement, including the status of the library, will be posted to the Georgetown Law main website.
+An announcement will also be sent by email and text message via Georgetown’s Emergency Notification System (HOYAlert).
+All efforts will be made to post the announcement regarding canceling Saturday and/or Sunday classes and events as early as possible on the day of the closing.